United Wrestling Network: 2022–present: Championship Wrestling relaunch

 On February 17, 2022, UWN announced in a press release that they will be merging Championship Wrestling from Hollywood, Championship Wrestling from Arizona and Championship Wrestling from Atlanta into a singular entity under the Championship Wrestling presented by CarShield branding.
 The first taping for the new show took place at the Irvine Improv in Irvine, California on March 22.
 The new series would premiere on the weekend of April 24, 2022.

 During the same year, Championship Wrestling from Memphis changed its name to Memphis Wrestling, becoming more of a stand-alone promotion.
 The name change was publicly endorsed by Jerry Jarrett on November 22, 2022.
 Despite the shared name, UWN's Memphis Wrestling promotion has no connections to Corey Maclin's promotion of the same name or any of the previous Memphis territories.

-In February 2023, ASM Global announced the launch of Derby City Wrestling in Louisville, Kentucky, with first TV tapings to be held on March 18.
+In February 2023, ASM Global announced the launch of Derby City Wrestling in Louisville, Kentucky, with first TV tapings to be held on March 26.

 The show would premiere on the weekend of April 9, airing Saturdays at noon on WMYO.

 On January 25, 2024, Reality of Wrestling (ROW), Memphis Wrestling, and Championship Wrestling announced a talent exchange program.

 On May 1, 2024, Championship Television launched a GoFundMe campaign seeking $1.5 million to produce live television programming.

+On July 30, 2026, UWN content was added to the MyAEW streaming service.